KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_water_of_life.md

 What if there was a fourth phase—one that revealed not just new physics, but the subtle architecture of life itself?

-Dr. Gerald Pollack, Professor of Bioengineering at the University of Washington, was one of the few scientists bold enough to challenge the textbook orthodoxy.
-Through years of meticulous observation, he uncovered something extraordinary:
+Dr. Gerald Pollack, Professor of Bioengineering at the University of Washington,

-A gel-like, structured form of water that behaves differently from any known phase.
+observed a gel-like, organized form of water

-He called it:
-EZ Water.
-EZ for Exclusion Zone—because this form of water excludes solutes, impurities, even certain ions.

-It forms spontaneously when water touches hydrophilic surfaces—like the membranes of your cells.
-It builds structure, carries charge, and—most shockingly—stores light energy.

-Pollack showed that this phase of water:
-- Has a negative charge, separating itself from the adjacent positively charged water like a biological battery.
+that forms along hydrophilic surfaces—
+much like those inside our cells.

+These zones appeared to separate charge,
-- Can store and release energy, much like a capacitor.
+store energy,
-- Expands when exposed to infrared light, sunlight, and even the warmth of human touch.

-This wasn’t a fringe finding—it was repeatable, visible under microscopes, and aligned with ancient intuitive knowledge.
+and respond to light.

+Pollack’s observations—
+though still the subject of scientific debate—
+hinted at a possibility:

-Our bodies, it turns out, are not mostly filled with “liquid water” in the conventional sense.
+That our bodies are not only filled with “liquid water” in the textbook sense,
+but with structured regions of order—

-They are composed of EZ water—a structured, crystalline form that vibrates in harmony with life, a quiet architecture of what traditions once called the “water of life.”
+a quiet architecture of what traditions once called the “water of life.”

 ## Light and the Body’s Energy Field